How To Choose A Baseball Bat

 Length and weight combine for peak performance.
 A longer bat gives you greater reach, allowing you to hit balls on the other side of the plate.
 But remember that a longer bat may be heavier, and the extra weight could slow you down.
 Like checking the weight, you need to swing bats of different lengths to decide what length best suits you.

-All Adult Baseball Bats are required to meet the BBCOR Certification, which makes the bat approved for high school and college level play.
-Senior League (Youth Big Barrel) Bats can best be described as: This bat is designed for players between 13 and 15 years of age as well as younger players whose leagues allow bat diameters larger than 2 1/4 inch.
-While Youth Baseball Bats can be described as: This bat is approved by ALL youth leagues that allow 2 1/4 inch barrel diameters.
-To avoid costly surprises, make sure you know all league requirements before you go bat shopping.
+All Adult Baseball Bats are required to meet the BBCOR Certification, which makes the bat approved for High School and College level play.
+Senior League (Youth Big Barrel) Bats are bats that are designed for players between 13 and 15 years of age, as well as younger players whose leagues allow bat diameters larger than 2”.
+While Youth Baseball Bats are bats that are approved by ALL youth leagues (especially Little League Baseball) that require 2 barrel diameters.

-So you’ve chosen your bat.
-Now what?
+So you’ve chosen your baseball bat.
+Now, what?

 You want to be comfortable and confident with your bat before you swing it in a win-or-lose situation, so take it to the practice field or batting cage and get in a few hits.
 Take a look at our Baseball and Softball Bat Care section to get tips on how to make your bat last as long as possible.
-Confidence can only come from one thing: batting practice.
-Whatever bat you choose, put in plenty of practice time, so you’ll be ready when the pressure’s on at the plate.
+Confidence can only come from one thing: practice.
+Whatever baseball bat or softball bat you choose, put in plenty of practice time, so you’ll be ready when the pressure’s on at the plate.

 How to select the right size and length?